 In Palomar Solar’s opinion, not yet.

-Batteries seem to be the talk of the solar industry right now.
+Solar panel batteries seem to be the talk of the solar industry right now.
 I’m hearing radio ads and seeing infomercials that are incredibly misleading to the consumer.

 What do you think your battery is going to power?

-Most companies selling batteries are giving the false impression your whole home is covered in the event of a power outage.
+Most companies selling solar panel batteries are giving the false impression your whole home is covered in the event of a power outage.
 This scenario is possible, but only if you scale back your usage accordingly.
 An average residence uses 30–40kW per day and power consumption is minimal when you are out of the house, and overnight while you are sleeping.
 So how much power is being used at the busiest times of the day in an average household?
 Realistically, maybe 10kW per hour.

-How long will the charge last?
+How long will the solar panel batteries charge last?

 It all depends on the size of the battery and what you are trying to power.
 If you are considering a backup system, your consultant should be asking you “In the event of a power outage what do you want to be able to use?”
 We typically hear “Everything!”
 After a little discussion, we end up at “a couple of lights, the TV, computer, and the refrigerator.”
-Powering your entire home for a significant period of the day could take a room full of batteries, and that cost would be substantial.
+Powering your entire home for a significant period of the day could take a room full of solar panel batteries, and that cost would be substantial.

 The only way to power your “must-haves” is to isolate those circuits and relocate all essential loads to a new sub panel.
 This will allow your 10 kWh battery (brands such as LG and Tesla 2 are a nominal 10kWh) to provide back up for an extended period.
 Of course, if you are committed to go outside and turn off all the breakers to non-essential loads when the power goes out, you could avoid this additional $1,000 expense.
 The issue I’m seeing is that many companies are not installing the essential loads panel resulting in frustration when their customers are joining their neighbors in the dark after a couple of hours.